dgraph-io/workshop/3-flock-querying/README.md

 ```

-Let's execute the query and we should obtain the screen_names of users.
-Since we have set the `first` parameter to 10, the result should have maximum of 10 nodes.
+Let's execute the query, and we should obtain the screen_names of users.
+Since we have set the `first` parameter to 10, the result should have a maximum of 10 nodes.